jerith/Platform-Guild/language-guides/python/language.rst

 <http://morepypy.blogspot.ca/2010/11/efficiently-implementing-python-objects.html>`_.
 (Its use on `CPython` is an optimization which should be applied in the usual way -- after benchmarks have been written).

+So about the noble goal of terseness?
+For this reason, libraries like `characteristic` exist -- as ways of decreasing the lines of boilerplate necessary to define a class with a number of "characteristic" fields or attributes, and upon which things like comparisons are defined fairly "trivially".
+Guild members are encouraged to use these libraries when value classes are desired.

 .. seealso::